-In the midst of all of this, the University of Rochester School of Medicine and Dentistry is doing what we have excelled at for nearly 90 years: preparing lifelong learners who will lead the way in global health care, research, and education for decades to come.
+In the midst of all of this, the University of Rochester School of Medicine and Dentistry is doing what we have excelled at for nearly a century: preparing lifelong learners who will lead the way in global health care, research, and education for decades to come.

 Mark.
 B. Taubman, M.D.

 Dean of the School of Medicine and Dentistry

 The Dean's newsletter Faculty@URMC contains news, information, and requests for faculty input from Dean Taubman and other URMC leaders.
 The latest issue and an archive of prior issues may be found at this link. (note: you must be on the URMC Intranet to view this link)